Analysis of Thompson Sampling for Controlling Unknown Linear Diffusion Processes: Introduction

-\paragraph{Contributions.} This work, first establishes that TS learns to stabilize the diffusion process~\eqref{dynamics}.
-Specifically, in Theorem~\ref{StabThm} of Section~\ref{StabilitySection}, we provide the first theoretical stabilization guarantee for diffusion processes, showing that the probability of preventing the state process from growing unbounded grows to 1, at an exponential rate that depends on square-root of the time length devoted to stabilization.
-As mentioned above, for RL problems with finite state spaces, the process is by definition stabilized, regardless of the policy.
-However, for the Euclidean state space of $\state{t}$ in~\eqref{dynamics}, stabilization is necessary to ensure that the state and the cost do not grow unbounded.
+This work first establishes that TS learns to stabilize diffusion processes.
+Specifically, in Theorem~\ref{StabThm} in Section~\ref{StabilitySection}, we provide the first theoretical guarantee for learning-based stabilization of linear diffusion processes with unknown drift matrices, showing that the success probability of Algorithm~\ref{algo1} grows to 1 at an exponential rate that depends on the time allocated to stabilization.
+Further, effects of other factors on the success probability are provided, including state dimension, control dimension, diffusion covariance, stability margin, and the eigen-structure of the system transition matrices.

-Then, efficiency of TS in balancing exploration versus exploitation for minimizing a cost function that has a quadratic form of both the state and the control action is shown.
-Indeed, we establish in Theorem~\ref{RegretThm} of Section~\ref{CostMinSection} that the regret TS incurs, grows as the \emph{square-root of time}, while the squared estimation error decays with the same rate.
-It is also shown that both the above quantities grow quadratically with the dimension.
-To the authors' knowledge, the presented results are the first theoretical analyses of TS for learning to control diffusion processes.
+Then, we establish efficiency of TS in optimally balancing the trade-off between the exploration and exploitation.
+The performance criterion is the widely-used regret; the cumulative gap between the operating costs of TS and optimal policy that reflects the performance degradation due to uncertainty about the drift matrices.
+In Theorem~\ref{RegretThm} in Section~\ref{CostMinSection}, we show that the regret incurred by Algorithm~\ref{algo2} grows as the \emph{square-root of time} (up to logarithmic factors), while the squared estimation error decays at the same rate.
+Furthermore, we prove that both quantities exhibit linear growth with the total number of unknown parameters in the drift matrices.
+To the authors' knowledge, these results constitute the first theoretical performance guarantees for TS in controlling diffusion processes.

-Additionally, through extensive simulations we illustrate that TS enjoys smaller average regret and substantially lower worst-case regret than the existing RL policies, thanks to its informed exploration.